fridalannerstrom/selekt/README.md

 The color palette combines vibrant accents with neutral foundations to create a modern, clean, and professional feel.
 The overall look aims to be easy on the eyes, while supporting intuitive scanning and usability in high-focus work environments.

-- **Primary Colors:** Bright blue `#5959FF`, lime yellow `#E8FF41`, and soft blue `#C6DAFF` serve as attention-grabbing UI accents.
+- **Primary Colors:** Talent Blue `#5453EC`, Lime Flash `#E1F44B`, and Focus Blue `#B5CAFF` serve as attention-grabbing UI accents.
 These colors were chosen to energize the interface while giving a unique and recognizable brand identity.
 Blue represents reliability and digital innovation; yellow conveys energy and potential; and light blue adds a sense of clarity and calm.

 - **Base Colors:** Black `#2C2B2A` and off-white `#F3ECE6` are used as grounding tones to balance out the bright accents.
 This ensures strong readability and gives the interface a confident, editorial feel.